As a leader in a professional services business, you know what it means to juggle multiple priorities.

 I loved my work.
 I had a chance to be part of dozens of client projects and to lead small and large-scale consulting practices within Deloitte.

-But I also knew that the industry was changing rapidly, and I really wanted to understand how consultants and firms could thrive in the market.
+But I also knew that the industry was changing rapidly, and I really wanted to understand how consultants and firms could thrive in a shifting market.

 To expand my own thinking, I began conducting and publishing in-depth interviews with people like Tom Peters, Seth Godin, David Maister, Peter Block, Daniel Pink, and many others.